Aster Aweke: Early life

 Aster Aweke was born in Gondar in 1959.
 She moved to Addis Ababa as a child with her father, who was senior civil servant in the imperial government of Haile Selassie.
 Aster hails from the Gurage ethnic group.

-In a 1990 interview with Amy Duncan of The Christian Science Monitor, Aster discussed how her parents disproved of her musical ambition: "My family opposed me, but I just kept going and going...
+In a 1990 interview with Amy Duncan of The Christian Science Monitor, Aster discussed how her parents disapproved of her musical ambition: "My family opposed me, but I just kept going and going...
 That's my life.
 I tried everything, but music makes me so happy."